XanBelOr/Pathfinding/README.md

 ## Features
 - **Performance-Optimized Queue System:** Implements a queue system for pathfinding tasks, processing one path at a time to significantly reduce lag.
 - **Duplicate Request Prevention:** Prevents entities from being queued multiple times for pathfinding until their current path is resolved.
 Active paths can be updated for dynamic routing.
-- **Configurable Pathfinding Parameters:** Offers extensive customization options, including entity height, maximum fall distance, step height, entity speed, cycles per tick, and maximum cycles for a path, the last two adjustable in the datapack's configuration file.
+- **Configurable Pathfinding Parameters:** Offers extensive customization options, including entity height, maximum fall distance, step height, entity speed, cycles per tick, maximum cycles for a path, and pathfinding cooldown, the last three adjustable in the datapack's configuration file.
 - **Adaptive Pathfinding with Failure Handling:** If the target is unreachable within the specified node search limit, the system will attempt to navigate to the next best node.
 The process aborts if no suitable nodes are found.
 - **Dynamic Obstruction Detection:** Continually checks for obstructions along the solved path while the entity is in motion, allowing for real-time path adjustments.
 - **Easy Initial Setup:** Users must remember to initialize the system by calling the load function `function pathfinding:zzinternal/load` to ensure proper functionality.